 - a.
 Enhanced Minimum Wage.
-The Grantee shall pay no less than \$12.00 per hour to its employees for all hours worked directly performing the services required by this Agreement, and for all hours performing ancillary services necessary for the performance of the Agreement services when an employee spends at least twenty per cent (20%) of their time performing ancillary services for the Agreement in a given work week. - b.
+Grantee shall pay no less than \$15.00 per hour to its employees for all hours worked directly performing the services called for in this agreement/lease, and for an employee's hours performing ancillary services necessary for the performance of the services or lease when the employee spends at least 20% of their time performing ancillary services in a given work week. - b.
 Adjustment.
-Beginning July 1, 2019, and annually thereafter, the Grantee shall increase the enhanced minimum wage rate required by subsection a. by \$0.50 until July 1, 2024, when the minimum wage reaches \$15.00.
-Thereafter, the Grantee must increase the required enhanced minimum wage rate by the annual cost-of-living adjustment using the percentage change in the Consumer Price Index for All Urban Consumers (CPI-U) for Pennsylvania, New Jersey, Delaware, and Maryland.
-The applicable adjusted amount shall be published in the Pennsylvania Bulletin by March 1 of each year to be effective the following July 1. - c.
+Beginning July 1, 2023, and annually thereafter, the minimum wage rate will be increased by an annual cost-of-living adjustment using the percentage change in the Consumer Price Index for All Urban Consumers (CPI-U) for Pennsylvania, New Jersey, Delaware, and Maryland.
+The Commonwealth will publish applicable adjusted amount in the Pennsylvania Bulletin by March 1 of each year to be effective the following July 1. - c.
 Exceptions.
-These Enhanced Minimum Wage Provisions shall not apply to employees: - (i) exempt from the minimum wage under the Minimum Wage Act of 1968; - (ii) covered by a collective bargaining agreement; - (iii) required to be paid a higher wage under another state or federal law governing the services, including the Prevailing Wage Act and Davis-Bacon Act; and - (iv) required to be paid a higher wage under any state or local policy or ordinance. - d.
+These Enhanced Minimum Wage Provisions do not apply to employees - i.
+Exempt from minimum wage under the Minimum Wage Act of 1968; - ii. covered by a collective bargaining agreement; - iii. required to be paid a higher wage under another state or federal law governing the services, including the Prevailing Wage Act and Davis-Bacon Act; or - iv. required to be paid a higher wage under any state or local policy or ordinance.

+- d.
 Notice.
-The Grantee shall post these Enhanced Minimum Wage Provisions for the entire period of the Agreement in conspicuous easily-accessible and well-lighted places customarily frequented by employees at or near where the services are performed. - e.
+The Grantee shall: (1) post this Enhanced Minimum Wage Provision for the entire period of the agreement conspicuously in easily-accessible and well-lighted places customarily frequented by employees at or near where the contracted services are performed; or (2) for the entire period of the agreement, provide electronic notice of this clause to its employees not less than annually. - e.
 Records.
-The Grantee must maintain and, upon request and within the time periods requested by the Commonwealth, furnish all employment and wage records necessary to document compliance with these Enhanced Minimum Wage Provisions. - f.
+Grantee must maintain and, upon request and within the time periods requested by the Commonwealth, provide to the Commonwealth all employment and wage records necessary to document compliance with these Enhanced Minimum Wage Provisions. - f.
 Sanctions.
-Failure to comply with these Enhanced Minimum Wage Provisions may result in the imposition of sanctions, which may include, but shall not be limited to, termination of the Agreement, nonpayment, debarment or referral to the Office of General Counsel for appropriate civil or criminal referral. - g.
+Grantee's failure to comply with these Enhanced Minimum Wage Provisions may result in the imposition of sanctions, which may include, but are not limited to, termination of the agreement or lease, nonpayment, debarment, or referral to the Office of General Counsel for appropriate civil or criminal referral. - g.
 Subcontractors.
-The Grantee shall include the provisions of these Enhanced Minimum Wage Provisions in every Subcontract so that these provisions will be binding upon Subcontractors.
+The Grantee shall include these Enhanced Minimum Wage Provisions in its subcontracts under this contact or lease to ensure that these provisions are binding on its subcontractors.